 As a woman in science who has experienced significant success along with a few obvious gender-specific barriers during my career, I try hard not to view my professional world through the lens of gender bias.
-However, in honor of International Women’s Day today and Equal Pay Day approaching, it seems timely to write about an important issue in science, which is how women scientists’ contributions can be overlooked or mis-attributed to their male colleagues.
+However, in honor of International Women’s Day today and Equal Pay Day approaching, it seems timely to write about an important issue in science, which is how women scientists’ contributions can be overlooked or mis-attributed to their colleagues who are men.
 This phenomenon is known to social scientists as the “Matilda Effect.”

 Scientists have done plenty of research demonstrating the range of problems caused by implicit bias against women in science.
 (Remember, the implicit part of implicit bias refers to the fact that the bias is not conscious or deliberate.)
-For example, we know that both men and women editors are more likely to give positive peer reviews on scientific articles where men are the lead authors.1 Similarly, both men and women grant reviewers are more likely to give male applicants higher scores,2 and both men and women managers are more likely to hire male scientists (and pay them higher salaries).3
+For example, we know that both men and women editors are more likely to give positive peer reviews on scientific articles where men are the lead authors.1 Similarly, both men and women grant reviewers are more likely to give applicants who are men higher scores,2 and both men and women managers are more likely to hire scientists who are men (and pay them higher salaries).3

 The “Matilda Effect” is a term coined by Prof. Margaret W. Rossiter, named after the 19th century author and activist Matilda Joslyn Gage, who observed and experienced the phenomenon herself.4 There are some famous historical examples where the Matilda Effect was at work, including the near miss for Marie Curie mentioned above.
-Another you might have heard of is Rosalind Franklin’s often-overlooked role in discovering the structure of DNA (her male colleagues Watson and Crick are much more famous).5 You might not have heard of Lise Meitner, who was not awarded the the 1944 Nobel Prize for chemistry along with her male colleague for their foundational work in nuclear fission.6 Nettie Stevens was a pioneering geneticist who discovered the chromosomal determinants of an organism’s sex, but a man who described the same concepts later was awarded the Nobel Prize instead.7 And Marthe Gautier discovered the chromosomal source of Downs Syndrome, but a male colleague was given sole credit for many years.8
+Another you might have heard of is Rosalind Franklin’s often-overlooked role in discovering the structure of DNA (Watson and Crick, her colleagues who were men, are much more famous).5 You might not have heard of Lise Meitner, who was not awarded the the 1944 Nobel Prize for chemistry along with her colleague who was a man for their foundational work in nuclear fission.6 Nettie Stevens was a pioneering geneticist who discovered the chromosomal determinants of an organism’s sex, but a man who described the same concepts later was awarded the Nobel Prize instead.7 And Marthe Gautier discovered the chromosomal source of Downs Syndrome, but a colleague who was a man was given sole credit for many years.8

 One can argue that underrecognizing women scientists is wrong from a simple fairness standpoint and should be actively remedied for that reason alone.
 But even if that reason is not compelling on its own, we must also consider the loss in scientific advances that likely comes when our loudest scientific voices and most visible scientists represent only half our population.
 We know that better science happens when diverse voices are part of the process.12